theevo/CategorySwiper/Discovery-tree.md

     - ✅ remove statusCode from LMNetworkInterface
     - ❌ getTransactions throws error if statusCode is not 200 (it's already handled in URLSessionBuilder)

-- Connect swipe with behavior
-    - call LunchMoneyTransactionsLoader.update from UI
-        - Distinguish between Preview (Local) vs Live (LunchMoney)
-    - Edit Category UI
-        - implement for swipe left
-        - update transaction category
+- ✅ update transaction category
-            - 👉 refactor: rename to `Request.updateTransactionSTATUS`
+    - ✅ refactor: rename to `Request.updateTransactionSTATUS`
     - ✅ refactor: improve branching in Request.makeRequest()
     - ✅ get true in response
         - ✅ make UpdateTransactionObject properties optional
     - ❓ Filter.CategoryFormatIsNested should only apply to getCategories
     - ✅ get categories
         - ✅ add getCategories to LunchMoneyInterface protocol
         - ✅ create Decodable structs
         - ✅ add LMNetworkInterface.getCategories()
         - ✅ remove getCategories() from URLSessionBuilder
         - ✅ rename LunchMoneyTransactionLoader (we're working with categories too!)
         - ✅ choose flattened or **nested**[^2]
-    - ✅ find where UI calls update
-        - ✅ implement for swipe right

     - ✅ update Transaction
         - ✅ implement in LocalTransactionsLoader
         - ✅ remove throws from NetworkInterface.update